enzo-project/enzo-e/doc/source/devel/hydro_infrastructure.rst

 context.
 For more details about ``FIELD_TABLE``, see :ref:`Centered-Field-Registry`

-To actually use the Riemann solver, the virtual solve method should be called.
-The signature for this method is
+The main interface function of ``EnzoRiemann`` is:

 .. code-block:: c++

-   void EnzoRiemann::solve (Block *block,
+   void solve (Block *block,
                Grouping &priml_group, Grouping &primr_group,
 	       std::string pressure_name_l,
                std::string pressure_name_r,
                Grouping &flux_group, int dim,
                EnzoEquationOfState *eos,
                int stale_depth);

-In this function, the ``priml_group`` and ``primr_group`` arguments are references to ``Grouping`` objects that have groups named for each item in the ``integrable_group`` and ``passive_groups`` arguments originally passed to the factory method.
-Within each group, the ``Grouping`` objects should contain the field names holding the left and right reconstructed values that represent a quantity.
-For ``SCALAR`` quantites held in integrable_group, a group should only have 1 field while for ``VECTOR`` quantites, a group should have 3 fields (labelled for the x, y, and z components).
+In this function, the ``priml_group`` and ``primr_group`` arguments are references to the ``Grouping`` objects holding the reconstructed left/right integrable quantity fields and groups of passively advected scalar fields.
+The ``pressure_name_l``/ ``pressure_name_r`` arguments hold the names of the left/right reconstructed pressure.
+The ``flux_group`` argument holds the face-centered fields where the computed fluxes for each integrable quantity and passively advected scalar will be stored. ``dim`` indicates the dimension along which the flux should be computed (0,1,2 corresponds to x,y,z).

 Implementation Notes
 --------------------

-Historically, when Enzo (and many other codes) have implemented multiple Riemann Solvers, there has been a large amount of code duplication (e.g. converting left/right primitives to left/right conserved quantities and computing left/right fluxes).
+Historically, many codes (including Enzo) that have implemented multiple Riemann Solvers, have had large amounts of code duplication (e.g. converting left/right primitives to left/right conserved quantities and computing left/right fluxes).
 To try to reduce some of the code duplication without sacrificing speed, we have defined the